nikitakoliadin/BookManager/README.md

 # BookManager

 ## Project Information
 This project is the manager of books.
-I used the MySQL database and JDBC.
+I used the H2 database.
 In this project implemented standard [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations:
 * Create
 * Read